 Privacy, consent, and trauma-informed boundaries

-A simple rule helps: private by default, shared when safety requires it.
+A simple rule: private by default, shared when safety requires it.
 Be cautious if a program promises total secrecy from parents.
-Be cautious if it promises to tell parents everything.
+Be equally cautious if it promises to tell parents everything.

 Marketing red flags that should slow you down